-Here are some basic composition pointers.
+Here are a few basic composition pointers.

-- Fill the frame.
-Filling the frame helps establish the center of interest, and, simultaneously, it helps exclude competing background details.
+- Fill the frame Filling the frame helps establish the center of interest, and, simultaneously, it helps exclude competing background details.
 You can fill the frame by moving closer to the subject or by using a longer focal length (or zooming in).

-- Organize elements.
-In composition, the Rule of Thirds is often used to organize elements in a composition.
+- Organize elements In composition, the Rule of Thirds is often used to organize elements in a composition.
 This rule is derived from the Golden Section or Golden Rectangle that divides a space, such as a photographic frame, into equal segments to create pleasing proportions.
 In simple terms, if you apply the Rule of Thirds in photography you simply imagine a tick-tac-toe pattern on the viewfinder.
 Then, when you place the subject of the photo at one of the intersection points, the result is a pleasing sense of order.

-- Keep it simple.
-The fewer the elements in a photo, the stronger the statement the image makes.
+- Keep it simple The fewer the elements in a photo, the stronger the statement the image makes.
 Simplicity also helps prevent the viewer's eye from being distracted.
 To evaluate the composition of your images, try asking these questions.